Garden State Parkway: 1990s

-On April 1, 1998, a project to construct a new northbound ramp to Lomell lane at exit 83 was completed.
+On April 1, 1998, a project to construct a new northbound ramp to Lomell Lane at exit 83 was completed.
 Later that year, a traffic signal was installed at exit 81, in addition to other safety improvements.
-Later that year, large portions of the roadway had their speed limit increased to 65 mph.
 In June 1999, a project to expand the Barnegat toll plaza was completed and with it eliminated the final single canopied mainline plaza.
 Also included in this project was new fencing, new electrical work, increased landscaping, and a toll re-coordinating shed.
-E-ZPass was first installed at the Pascack Valley Toll Plaza in December 1999, with the Raritan Toll plaza following in April 2000.
+E-ZPass was first installed at the Pascack Valley Toll Plaza in December 1999, with the Raritan Toll Plaza following in April 2000.
 By August, installation of the system had been fully completed.